-Budgeted figures, detailed within the IWK's 2021-22 Business Plan, have been provided for comparison purposes and have been approved by the Department of Health and Wellness (DHW).
+Budgeted figures, detailed within IWK Health's 2023-24 Business Plan, have been provided for comparison purposes and have been approved by the Department of Health and Wellness (DHW).

-The following presents a reconciliation between IWK's approved budget and the budget as presented in the statement of operations to align with the presentation of the current year results.
+The following presents a reconciliation between IWK Health's approved budget and the budget as presented in the statement of operations to align with the presentation of the current year results.